Henni/blockchain-automation-framework/platforms/r3-corda/configuration/roles/create/certificates/ambassador/Readme.md

 **when**: It runs when *get_secret.resources* are not found.

 #### Note:
-Var folder has enviornment variable for ambassador role.
+Var folder has environment variable for ambassador role.